What Are the Symptoms of Sepsis from UTI in Elderly People?

 Tips for Preventing UTIs in the Elderly

-Because elderly patients are at such a high risk of infections and other health problems, the best way to approach a UTI is to take great care in preventing them.
+Because elderly patients are at such a high risk of infections and other health problems, the best way to approach a UTI is to take great care to prevent it.
 Taking steps to avoid infections altogether is the best course of action.
 Below, we outline simple tips for preventing UTIs in long-term care residents.

 Contact a Nursing Home Negligence Lawyer with Lipton Law